-- 4.1.4 PTO Engagement Switch: Located just left of center on the console (left side of ignition switch).
+4.1.4 PTO Engagement Switch: Located on right fuel tank.

 Switch must be pulled out to the "ROTATE" position to engage the blades.
-Switch is pushed in to the "STOP" position to stop the blades. - 4.1.5 Choke Control: (All units except Kohler EFI) Located at lower center of console (right side of ignition switch).
+Switch is pushed in to the "STOP" position to stop the blades.

+4.1.5 Choke Control: Located on right fuel tank.

 Choke is used to aid in starting a cold engine.
-The choke control is pulled out to be in the "ON" position and pushed in to be in the "OFF" position.
-DO NOT run a warm engine with choke in the "ON" position. - 4.1.6 Throttle Control: Located on console just right of center.
+Moving the choke lever forward will put the choke in the "ON" position and moving the choke lever to the rear will put the choke in the "OFF" position.
+DO NOT run a warm engine with choke in the "ON" position.

+4.1.6 Throttle Control: Located on right fuel tank.

 Throttle is used to control engine speed.
-Moving throttle lever forward will increase engine speed and moving throttle lever to the rear will decrease engine speed. - 4.1.7 Brake Lever: Located on left side of unit, just to the front of the console.
+Moving throttle lever forward will increase engine speed and moving throttle lever to the rear will decrease engine speed.

+4.1.7 Brake Lever: Located on left side of unit, just to the front of the console.

 The brake lever engages a parking brake on the drive wheels.